wonsunahn/CS1632_Fall2022/exercises/Supplement2/README.md

 properly formatted XML string by dumb luck!

 Going back to our testEquals test, fill in the test as before based on the Javadoc comments.
-Now even after filling in the test the test passes (and it will pass no matter how many times you run it unless you are very lucky).
+You will have to use an if condition in the test case, which is, yes, a code smell (we will talk more about it at the end of this section).
+After filling in the test, you will notice that the test passes (and it will pass no matter how many times you run it unless you are very lucky).
 Does that mean StringOps is bug-free?
 Absolutely not!
 If you see StringOps.equals(String s1, String s2), you can see the two strings are compared only up to Integer.min(s1.length(), s2.length()).
 So if one string is shorter than the other, but the two strings are identical up to that